 Marketing automation is a really-wide ranging tool that you can use to interact with your contacts in an almost endless number of ways.
 But there's also a few standard automation flows that you can set up quickly which can keep your contacts satisfied, engaged, and simplify your day at work.

-In this article, I'll share some examples of automation flows that we either currently use, or have used in the past.
+In this article, I'll share some examples of marketing automation flows that we either currently use, or have used in the past.
 You've probably experienced some of them yourself in your private life.

 All of them are pretty straightforward to set up, and you can tweak them to suit your style and offering as much as you want.
 The only prerequisite is that you actually have access to the data that you need to trigger them - for example, through a well-maintained CRM system that is connected to your automation tool.
 We use HubSpot for everything, so our CRM and automation tools are connected right out of the box.